 - Participating employees will receive a written report of employer contributions made to their SEP-IRAs by January 31 of the following year.

 Operating the Plan

 Once in place, a SEP is simple to operate.
 Your trustee will take care of depositing the contributions, investments, annual statements, and any required filings with the IRS.
 You will need to ensure that your plan is kept current with the law.

 Your obligation is to forward contributions to your financial institution/trustee for those employees who participate as described in your plan document.
 You will want to keep your financial institution aware of any changes in the status of those employees in the plan.
 As you hire new employees, for instance, you will include them in the SEP if they satisfy the eligibility criteria described in the plan.

 Your contributions to each employee’s SEP-IRA for a year cannot exceed the lesser of 25 percent of the employee’s compensation for the year or a dollar amount that is subject to cost-of-living adjustments.
-The dollar amount for 2013 is $51,000 and for 2014 is $52,000.
-These limits apply to your total contributions to this plan and any other defined contribution plans (other SEPs, 401(k), 403(b), profit sharing, or money purchase plan) you have.
+The dollar amount for 2015 and 2016 is $53,000.
+These limits apply to your total contributions to this plan and any other defined contribution plans (other SEP, 401(k), 403(b), profit sharing, or money purchase plan) you have.

 Employee salary reduction contributions cannot be made under a SEP.